Rules of the Oceania Cup

 - Grade 16 (girls turning 14, 15 or 16 this year)

 - Open Women (girls who have turned 14 or over this year)

 - No over age players will be permitted unless special permission is granted by the Tournament Committee.
 A maximum of 2 players per team can be considered for this.

 - Teams must have at least 11 players up to a maximum of 16 players registered for the tournament.

-* Teams must be made up of players from the same club with the exception that up to four players are allowed who are from other clubs.
+- Teams must be made up of players from the same club with the exception that up to four players are allowed who are from other clubs or players who didn't play in a winter comp.
 A variation to this rule may be considered by the Tournament Committee on a case by case basis.

-* During the tournament a team may be permitted to bring in an eligible player from another team to fill-in because of injury or another legitimate reason.
+- During the tournament a team may be permitted to bring in an eligible player from another team to fill-in because of injury or another legitimate reason (but not in finals).
 This must be approved by the Tournament Committee prior to the game.
 This will be capped at a maximum of 2 players.

 - Minors must be under the supervision of a responsible adult at all times while at the sports fields during the tournament.